Hamidhrg/Guatemala2019/Tutorials/3.ModelSelection/Readme.md

 You should have these two files now:

 ```
-Dataset.phy
+ConCATenated.phy
-Dataset.nex
+ConCATenated.nex
 ```

-For this tutorial we are going to use the `Dataset.phy` and a command file that we are going to create together.
+For this tutorial we are going to use the `ConCATenated.phy` and a command file that we are going to create together.
 The command file has different blocks that you need to modify based on your analysis.
 In your text editor create a new file and save it as `partition_finder.cfg`.
 Copy/Paste inside the file the next block:

 ```
 ## ALIGNMENT FILE ##